rocky-linux/documentation/docs/guides/web/caddy.md

 vim /etc/caddy/Caddyfile
 ```

-A minimum static webserver configuration can be similar to shia:
+A minimum static web server configuration can be similar to this:

 ```bash
 example.com